bruderstein/PythonScript/docs/source/notepad.rst

 	  notepad.activateBufferID(bufferID)

-.. method:: Notepad.activateFile(filename)
+.. method:: notepad.activateFile(filename)

    Activates the document with the given filename

-.. method:: Notepad.activateIndex(view, index)
+.. method:: notepad.activateIndex(view, index)

    Activates the document with the given view and index.
    *view* is 0 or 1.

-.. method:: Notepad.callback(function, notifications)
+.. method:: notepad.callback(function, notifications)

    Registers a callback function for a notification.
    *notifications* is a list of messages to call the function for.::